For the comfort and safety of our patients and guests, we recommend limiting visitors to two persons at one time.

-Social Distancing: Waiting areas have been reconfigured to promote social distancing and visitors are asked to restrict their movement throughout the facility as much as possible.
+Social Distancing: Waiting areas and public spaces have been reconfigured to promote social distancing.

 A non-denominational Chapel, located on the hospital’s ground floor, is open 24-hours-a-day, seven-days-a-week and offers a private setting for patients and visitors.